devmaxcat/rbxluau-foot-planting/README.md

 ## How to use
 Simply put the module into StarterPlayerScripts.

+## Contributing
+If you have a bug or feature request please submit an issue.
+If you'd like to suggest the changes, then submit a pull request.

 #### Known Issues
 * The rays intersect parts which the player can't collide with (this is an easy fix I just haven't gotten to doing it yet)
 * The target points don't consider the upper leg position/rotation and cause the feet to drift together
 * Exaggerated animation packs often completely destroy the IK, again because I don't take into account the animation's influence on the feet position.
 * Replication!

 ---